 ALDs can bring distant sounds close to your ears so that speech sounds much clearer than with hearing aids alone.
 In addition, when properly used, ALDs cut out most background noise because the microphone is much closer to the speaker’s mouth than it is to the surrounding background noise.

 ALDs utilize various technologies and Oakland Audiology can help you choose a technology based on your unique needs.
 Common technologies in use today include: personal amplifiers, FM systems, infrared systems, induction loop systems and, most recently, Bluetooth systems.
-Bluetooth is the new wireless protocol that allows diverse devices to talk to each other.
+Currently available ALDs include TV streamers, phone streamers, and various forms of remote microphones.
+Contact our office to find out more.